Waste Not Want Not

 A better detailed image, showing how your cuts should go.
 It is important to mention, that I always make sure to remove any fat as I go along.

-You can’t see here but all the meat has been sprayed with peroxide.
+You can’t see here but all the meat has been sprayed with 3% hydrogen peroxide H2O2.
 Now, begins the packing for the fridge and freezer, into the bags.
 This includes all the meat prepared before this lot, on the other table, including what you see here.
-Pour the castor oil into a small bowl and using your fingers, dip and rub down all your meat pieces before putting then into the freezer bags.
+Pour hexane free castor oil into a small bowl and using your fingers, dip and rub down all your meat pieces before putting then into the freezer bags.
 Apart from keeping your meat in good condition, this will also help to separate pieces after freezing.
-The oil also conditions the outer meat layers for better cooking.
+When removing meat from the freezer the oil should be removed with vinegar (or alcohol if you prefer).
 This story came about by way of a request.
 Happy eating.

 The following video is a professional at work, which I think you may need.